 CS 561 - Artificial Intelligence

 Pattern recognition, search strategies, game playing, knowledge representation; logic programming, uncertainty, vision, natural language processing, robotics, programming in LISP and PROLOG.
 Advanced topics in artificial intelligence.
-Prerequisite: CS 210 or equivalent.
+Prerequisites: CS 210 or equivalent.

 CS 562 - Intelligent Systems and Applications

 Gives the necessary background and practice for building intelligent systems using three of the most commercially successful applications of AI: the logical approach (expert systems, fuzzy logic, and fuzzy expert systems), the biological approach (neural networks, evolutionary programming, and genetic algorithms), and the statistical approach (Bayesian networks, belief networks, Markov chain, Hidden Markov models, and statistical and neural-based clustering).
 Students will have the opportunity to build integrated, hybrid intelligent systems to solve problems in a variety of applications including in the medical domain, financial domain and stock market, and autonomous robotics systems.
 Prerequisites: CS 210 or CIS 210 or equivalent; one course in statistics.

 CS 563 - Knowledge Discovery and Data Mining